openvinotoolkit/datumaro/docs/source/docs/command-reference/context_free/diff.md

 ## Compare datasets

-The command compares two datasets and saves the results in the specified directory.
+This command compares two datasets and saves the results in the specified directory.
 The current project is considered to be "ground truth".